China warns Asian nations to avoid being used as 'chess pieces' by big powers | Law-Order

 - China

-China's foreign minister Wang Yi warned on Monday during a policy speech in the Indonesian capital that countries should avoid being used as "chess pieces" by major powers in a region at risk of being reshaped by geopolitical factors.
+China's foreign minister Wang Yi warned on Monday in a policy speech in the Indonesian capital that countries should avoid being used as "chess pieces" by major powers in a region that he said was at risk of being reshaped by geopolitical factors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)